microsoft/language-server-protocol/_specifications/specification-3-16.md

 		didRename?: boolean;

 		/**
-		* The server is interested in willRenameFiles notifications.
+		* The server is interested in willRenameFiles requests.
 		*/
 		willRename?: boolean;

-		/**
-		* The server is interested in willRenameFilesWaitUntil requests.
-		*/
-		willRenameWaitUntil?: boolean;

 		/**
 		* The server is interested in didDeleteFiles file notifications.